shemigam1/js-portfolio/README.md

 # js-portfolio

-This is my firts portfolio site showcasing my html, css and javascript skills
+This is my first portfolio site showcasing my html, css and javascript skills